awto/effectfuljs/packages/vscode-debugger/README.md

 DOM is also serializable, for now, only events added with `addEventListener` (and not by setters or HTML attribute) will be serialized.

+Both `EDBG.caputre` and `EDBG.restore` have an optional second parameter.
+It is an array of known objects.
+If we need to restore state in the same context with all the shared objects preserved, we just pass an empty array to the second argument of `EDBG.capture`, store it somewhere, and pass the same array to the second argument of `EDBG.restore` call.
+This way all the references between objects will be preserved.
+Otherwise, it will create clones of each captured object.

 ## Time traveling

 If `"timeTravel:true"` in `.vscode/launch.json` it will start collecting traces that can be used to step and run backward in VSCode debugger.
 The traces are serializable if the state is serializable.